English | Français

 To restore the true message of this quote, before the phrase "Your thoughts become your words", you must add "Your beliefs become your thoughts".
 Adding this original first line to the above quote restores the truth and completely changes Gandhi's message by making it clear that, according to traditional wisdom, the beliefs and intuition are the main source of life-reality, not intentional thoughts as the promoters of cognitive models assume.
 Because, whether secular or religious, the beliefs are the real source of everyone's reality.

-When Lao Tzu, the founder of Thaoisme and the author of the famous "Tao Te Ching" assures us that "If you correct your mind, the rest of your life will fall into place", he clearly refers to "the mind" and one should not be wrongly assumed that by "mind" he actually meant "brain" or "intellect".
-When it comes to the brain and intellect, Lao tzu is pretty clear on how to get the most out of it when he suggests that you "Stop thinking and put an end to your problems".
+When Lao Tzu, the founder of Taoisme and the author of the famous "Tao Te Chin", assures us that "If you correct your mind, the rest of your life will fall into place", he clearly refers to "the mind" and one should not wrongly assume that by "mind" he actually meant "brain" or "intellect".
+When it comes to brain and intellect, Lao Tzu is crystal clear on how to get the most out of it when he suggests that you "Stop thinking and put an end to your problems".
 It seems that Einstein understood this message because on several occasions he declared: "I think 99 times and find nothing.
 I stop thinking, swim in silence, and the truth comes to me."